daily-co/daily-python/docs/src/usage.rst

         "microphone": {
             "isEnabled": True,
             "settings": {
-                "deviceId": "my-audio-device"
+                "deviceId": "my-mic"
             }
         }
     })

-The above is necessary because otherwise our client will not know which audio device to use as a microphone.

-Finally, after joining a meeting, we can write samples to the audio device (e.g. every 10ms):
+Finally, after joining a meeting, we can write samples to the microphone device:

 .. code-block:: python

-    audio_device.write_samples(samples)
+    microphone.write_samples(samples)

 The audio format is 16-bit linear PCM.

-See :func:`daily.CustomAudioDevice.write_samples` for more details.
+See :func:`daily.CustomMicrophoneDevice.write_samples` for more details.

 .. _Daily: https://daily.co